 Open Wednesday through Saturday

-Closed Mondays, Tuesdays, and Holidays except by special arrangement.
+Closed Mondays, Tuesdays, and Holidays.
 Group and school tours welcome and encouraged!
 Call to make arrangements.

 Intro to the Dayton Historic Depot

 The structure has been altered only slightly in over 125 years of its existence.
 It is a two-story structure designed in the fashionable Stick/Eastlake style.

 The first floor, with its original bead board walls that was typical of that era, also houses the museum shop.

 The Depot Collection includes over 2,500 photographs from early settlement history that document county life from 1860-1950.
 They are all catalogued and available for research.

 In addition, the Depot collects furniture from Baileysburg, Dayton's only furniture factory, memorabilia relating to local business and events, and objects and memorabilia from its Oregon Railroad and Navigation Co. and Union Pacific history.
 This is supplemented with clothing and artifacts from local pioneer families.

 The Caboose is outside of the Dayton Depot.
 It is part of the Union Pacific Train that serviced Dayton.

 The Depot building and grounds are a special place to hold events...including weddings, receptions, parties, etc. Inside events can be held in the waiting room ticket office downstairs or in the upstairs gallery that has a small kitchen adjacent.
 The Depot balcony is a wonderful place from which to toss a wedding bouquet!